Gdarthsid/QuITO-Version-1/examples/Bryson Denham/README.md

 % Final time. tf is fixed.
 problem.time.tf = 1;
 ```
-We define state and control dimensions with
+Specify the state and control dimension:
 ```matlab
 % Number of states.
 problem.nx = 2;